tkufi/planka/server/terms/en-GB/general.md

 ## 2. Eligibility

-Users must be at least 18 years old to use this service.
-Sed vulputate sapien eu varius efficitur.
+Users must be at least 13 years old to use this service.-

 ## 3. User Responsibilities